 Newark, DE 19716

-Charlie Riordan serves as Vice Provost for Research with responsibility for advancing the University's research enterprise, including oversight of five University-wide research institutes.
+Charlie Riordan serves as Deputy Provost for Research and Scholarship with responsibility for advancing the University's research enterprise, including oversight of six University-wide research institutes.
+The University of Delaware (UD) is classified by the Carnegie Foundation as a very high research activity, a distinction achieved by less than 3 percent of U.S. colleges and universities.
+UD ranks among the top 100 universities in terms of federal R&D support for science and engineering.
 Riordan is an inorganic chemist whose research has been supported primarily by the National Science Foundation and the National Institutes of Health.
 A member of the UD faculty since 1997, he served as Chair of the Department of Chemistry and Biochemistry from 2002-07 and was Vice Provost for Graduate and Professional Education from 2010-13.
-Riordan served on the University's Path to Prominence strategic planning committee and received the University's outstanding doctoral graduate advising and mentoring award in 2008.
+Riordan served on the University's Path to Prominence strategic planning committee and is chairing the University’s current strategic planning process, Delaware Will Shine.
+He received the University's outstanding doctoral graduate advising and mentoring award in 2008.
 A fellow of the Royal Society of Chemistry and the American Association for the Advancement of Science, he received the 2013 American Chemical Society Delaware Section Award for his scholarly research.
 Riordan was elected into Texas A&M University’s College of Science Academy of Distinguished Former Students.
 Riordan has served on the editorial advisory boards of Inorganic Chemistry, the Journal of Biological Inorganic Chemistry and Dalton Transactions.
 He earned his bachelor's degree at the College of Holy Cross, his Ph.D. at Texas A&M University and was a postdoctoral researcher at the University of Chicago.

 2010-2013, Vice Provost for Graduate and Professional Education, University of Delaware